TutorialsLast Updated Aug 26, 20248 min read

 Adding XSS tests for the browser

-In this section, you will write a test suite to test your browser to detect the email input vulnerability.
+In this section, you will write a test suite to detect the email input vulnerability.
 If the vulnerability is found, the test will fail.
-A failed XXS test indicates that there is a loophole in your email field that needs to be addressed to avoid attacks.
+A failed XXS test indicates that there is a loophole that needs to be addressed to avoid attacks.

 The test you will write will perform the same attack you performed manually in the previous section.
-Create the test file login.test.js and enter this code:
+We’ve already created the test for the example project, so if you’re working on your own project, you’ll need to create the test file login.test.js and enter this code:

 const puppeteer = require("puppeteer");